We Feed People

-We Feed People is a 2022 American documentary film directed by Ron Howard that chronicles how chef José Andrés and his nonprofit World Central Kitchen rebuild nations in the wake of disaster, providing food to those affected.
+We Feed People is a 2022 American documentary film directed by Ron Howard that chronicles how chef José Andrés and his nonprofit World Central Kitchen (WCK) rebuild nations in the wake of disaster, providing food to those affected.
 It had its world premiere in Austin, Texas, at the SXSW Film Festival and was released on March 19, 2022, in the U.S. and in Canada on May 19, 2022, by National Geographic Documentary Films.
 The film received critical acclaim and was nominated for two Primetime Emmy Awards at the 74th Emmy Awards.

 Backstory

 In a conversation about the collaboration process with Emmy-nominated directors of photography Kris Kaczor, enlisted by film director Ron Howard for the film, and Sebastian Lindstrom and Alicia Sully, who for nearly twelve years had already been filming World Central Kitchen, it was clearly noted that Andrés did not want to be the focus of attention for the film.
 According to Lindstrom, "It's not about José, but it is about José," and had the director said that to Andrés, it would have been "No way—I don’t want this to be about me."
 There was only one sit-down interview with Andrés, as he was resistant to being on camera and at first having a microphone attached to him.